crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 910AB590D12A7019D7AE2DD68213BFBA94CA75DE
 ```

-The fingerprint of the subkey is needed below when we configure a repository for git-crypt.
+The fingerprint of the subkey is needed later when we configure a repository for git-crypt.

 ## Install git-crypt

 Being secure is no small matter.
 Fortunately, all this hard work has to be done only once and we are now ready to start configuring and using `git-crypt`.

-As said, `git-crypt` is the software we use to handle the automatic encryption of designated files when publishing to a Git repository.
+As said, [`git-crypt`](https://github.com/AGWA/git-crypt) is the software we use to handle the automatic encryption of designated files when publishing to a Git repository.
 It allows you to maintain files containing sensitive information on the public GitHub environment without the risk of leaking your passwords and other secret information.

 > Two important remarks first (we will deal with this soon) to keep in mind: